 The Company reserves the right to update or amend this privacy notice at any time.
 We will issue you with a new privacy notice when we make significant updates or amendments.
 We may also notify you about the processing of your personal information in other ways.

-If you have any questions about this privacy notice or how we handle your personal information, please contact our HR Manager as follows: Kate Howdon, Head of HR, eStar Truck and Van Ltd, Unit 3 Alchemy Way, Alchemy Business Park, Knowsley, L33 7AH
+If you have any questions about this privacy notice or how we handle your personal information, please contact our HR Director as follows: Kate Clay, HR Director, eStar Truck and Van Ltd, Unit 3 Alchemy Way, Alchemy Business Park, Knowsley, L33 7AQ

 Email: Click here